rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-rhel-and-centos.md

 product_url: cloud-servers
 ---

-This article provides the steps to grant an existing Linux&reg; user sudo, or administravive, access on a RHEL&reg; or CentOS&reg; server.
+This article provides the steps to grant an existing Linux&reg; user sudo or administrative access on a RHEL&reg; or CentOS&reg; server.

 ### Prerequisites

 You need to have the following prerequisites:

-- Basic understanding of Secure Shell (SSH)
+- A basic understanding of Secure Shell (SSH)
 - Sudo or administrative access to your server
 - A Cloud Server running distributions based on RHEL or CentOS.

 ### Grant sudo or administrative permissions in RHEL or CentOS

-You can use the following methods to grant an existing user sudo-level permissions on a default RHEL or CentOS system.
+You can use the following method to grant an existing user sudo-level permissions on a default RHEL or CentOS system:

-On a RHEL/CentOS server, the default group **wheel** has sudo permissions.
+1. On a RHEL or CentOS server, the default group **wheel** has sudo permissions.
 To add a user to this group and grant a user sudo permissions, run the following command:

        usermod -aG wheel <user>

-Run the following command to verify that you added the user to the wheel group:
+2. Run the following command to verify that you added the user to the wheel group:

        id <user>